chirag99969/Introduction/README.md

 * Offensive Terraform/Attack Simulation : Written Terraform modules for 20 plus AWS services to create misconfigured resources to check the efficacy of CSPM effort.
 This has become a mothly periodic exercise to check the efficacy of CSPM (Policies, rules), we have for detecting misconfigs.

-*RedTeaming on AWS : Conducted RED teaming exercise using open source projects cloudgoat and pacu to determine our Cloud security posture.
-With cloudgoat created resources on AWS, assumed the case compromised keys, did enumeration using pacu modules and eventually exflitrated credentials for every new IAMUser created.
-Intention was to determine, how many detections triggered using our current technology stack (prisma Cloud, Splunk Analytics, Guardduty, Vectra).
-And how successful are we, what can be improved upon further.

 <!-- This text will not be visible in the rendered Markdown on GitHub.
 Typical Day at work looks like (when in call/shift)